Enhancing Evaluation Methods for Infrared Small-Target Detection in Real-world Scenarios: Introduction

 The block diagram of a typical IRSTD pipeline is illustrated in \autoref{fig:IRST_block_diagram}.
 As shown in the figure, the input IR image is first process by the IRSTD algorithm to create a saliency map.
 Note that, while the IRSTD algorithm may refer to the end-to-end IR image processing pipeline, here, the process of construction of saliency map from input IR image is called IRSTD algorithm.
 The goal is to suppress the background area and enhance target pixels.
 An ideal saliency map should eliminate the background intensities and only preserve the target area.
 After saliency map reconstruction, a thresholding strategy is chosen to be applied on the saliency map.
 Then, true (logical one) pixels in the resulting binary image is considered as target-like objects.

 Considering the pipeline in the \autoref{fig:IRST_block_diagram}, specific attributes are defined for images in pipeline.
-In IRSTD terminology, the input image can be represented by two attributes: \begin{itemize} \item $\sigma_{b,in}$ which denotes the standard deviation of background pixels in input image.
-This parameter directly related to the background complexity.
-Smaller $\sigma_{b,in}$ represents smooth backgrounds, while larger $\sigma_{b,in}$ belongs to a complicated background. \item SCR$_{in}$ stands for signal to clutter ratio in the input image.
-SCR is defined as $\frac{\mu_t-\mu_b}{\sigma_b}$.
-Where, $\mu_t$, $\mu_b$, and $\sigma_b$ are the mean value of target pixels, mean value of the local background pixels, and standard deviation of the local background, respectively. \end{itemize}
+In the IRSTD terminology, the input image can be described using two attributes: \begin{itemize}

+\item $\sigma_{b,in}$: This represents the standard deviation of background pixels in the input image, which is directly related to the complexity of the background.
+A smaller value of $\sigma_{b,in}$ indicates a smoother background, while a larger value indicates a more complex background. \item SCR$_{in}$: This acronym stands for the signal-to-clutter ratio in the input image.
+SCR is defined as $\frac{\mu_t-\mu_b}{\sigma_b}$, where $\mu_t$, $\mu_b$, and $\sigma_b$ denote the mean value of target pixels, mean value of local background pixels, and standard deviation of the local background, respectively. \end{itemize}

 Same argument is valid for saliency map (The processed image by IRSTD algorithm).
 Thus, just like the input attributes, $\sigma_{b,out}$ and SCR$_{out}$ represents the background complexity and the signal to clutter ration in the saliency map.
 It is clear that for a typical IRSTD pipeline: